 What is the longest Subathon on Twitch?

-She has the potential to stream non-stop for over a year.
-Nevertheless, it’s an astounding feat to stream for so long.
+She has already streamed for more than 2 years.
+It’s an astounding feat to stream for so long.

 Here is the list of longest Subathons run till now.